syncfusion-content/windowsforms-docs/WindowsForms/chart/FAQ/How-to-find-value-maximum-value-and-minimum-value-.md

 ---
 layout: post
-title: How-to-find-value-maximum-value-and-minimum-value- | Windows Forms | Syncfusion
+title: How-to-find-value-maximum-value-and-minimum-value- | Windows Forms | Syncfusion®
 description: how to find value, maximum value and minimum value of the data points
 platform: windowsforms
 control: chart